darren-wrigley/arggis_scanner_cdgc/README.md

   - --out_folder folder to write files (default is ./out)

 - remove dependency on requests module (need to pip install requests currently to run)

+## Updates

+- 2024-09-23 bugfixes
+  - if the layer data cannot be extrcted (returns Token Required), the error was not handled and the scanner exited
+  - if the layer data was not returned, due to timeout, the cdgc writer failed and the scanner exited.  set timeout to 10sec & handled the error if timeout occurs